 Yosemite Valley is virtually a must see on your visit to the park.
 The Valley has a variety of lodging and camping options and provides a good base for exploring the rest of this incredible region.
 The section of the Merced river that meanders through Yosemite Valley is fairly calm at this point, but just downstream the river begins a radical tumble to lower elevations.
 At first the elevation drop is quite dramatic, further downstream it begins to level a bit near the town of El Portal, eventually moderating its descent to a create a bouncing 16 mile class III-IV whitewater playground.
-The trip begins with a series of maneuvers that bring paddlers quickly to attention, the rapids continue for several miles to to where the South Fork joins the main stem of the Merced adding more water and creating larger waves.
-By the time you you reach “Ned’s Gulch” rapid your crew is warmed up and ready for the fun.
-Make sure to paddle hard for this one, no time for a selfie, but photographers are stationed at this rapid so you can view pictures of yourself after the trip.
+The trip begins with a series of maneuvers that bring paddlers quickly to attention, steep and swift water continues for several miles to where the South Fork joins the main stem of the Merced adding more water and creating even larger waves and rapids.
+By the time you you reach the always thrilling “Ned’s Gulch” your crew is warmed up and ready for the fun.
+Make sure to paddle hard for this one, no time for a selfie but photographers are stationed here so you can view pictures of yourself after the trip.

-Keep in mind that the Merced is fed only by the natural process of snowmelt and thus can have a relatively short rafting season.
-Trips usually begin in late April when spring runoff begins and run through June as the snowpack slowly melts into summer.
-But don’t fret if your travel plans are for later in the summer, our Cherry Creek and Tuolumne River rafting trips are sustained by upstream reservoirs and should have raftable flows well into September.
+Keep in mind that the Merced is fed only by the natural process of snowmelt and rafting season length can vary depending on annual snowpack.
+Typically trips start in late April when spring runoff begins and run through mid-July as the snowpack slowly melts into summer.
+But in years with above average snowpack (like 2019!) the Merced can be rafted into August.
+If your travel plans are for even later in the summer, our Class V Cherry Creek and Tuolumne River rafting trips are sustained by upstream reservoirs and should have raftable flows into early September.